ganrad/aks-aspnet-sqldb-rest/README.md

 ### I] Define and execute Claims API Delivery pipeline in Azure DevOps
 **Approx. time to complete this section: 1 Hour**

 In this section, we will build and deploy a *Continuous Delivery* pipeline in Azure DevOps Services.
-A Continuous Delivery pipeline automates the build, test and deployment steps into a single release workflow.
+A Continuous Delivery pipeline automates the build, test and deployment steps and combines them into a single release workflow.
 We will also enable *Zero Instrumentation Monitoring" of the Claims API Microservice application via Azure Application Insights.

 1. Import this GitHub repository into Azure DevOps *Repos*